nlsynth/karuta/docs/usersguide.rst

 Building object hierarchy
 =========================

-The basic way to build an object hierarcy is to declare member
+The basic way to build an object hierarcy is to add new member objects and modify them.

 .. code-block:: none